uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 <u> SVR & RBF </u><br/>
 Support Vector Regression (SVR) is a supervised learning model that is used to predict discrete values.
 Support Vector Regression uses the same principle as the Support Vector Machine (SVM).
 The idea behind SVR is to find the best fit line.
 In SVR, the best fit is the hyperplane that has the maximum number of points.
 SVR tries to fit the best line within a threshold value.
 The threshold value epsilon (ε) is the distance between the hyperplane and boundary line. <br/>

 Radial Basis Function (RBF) in its application of Support Vector Machines (SVM), is a type of kernel method used to classify or regress data. it maps non-linear data into a higher dimensional space implicitly by computing the inner products between images of all pairs of data in the feature space (Theodoridis & Koutroumbas, 2009).
 RBF interpolation is an advanced approximation method, in which the interpolant is the weighted sum of radial basis functions, an example would be the gaussian distribution (Hardy, 1971).
 This method is popular due to its higher emphasis on radial distances closer to the center and it decreases as the radial distance expands.

 <u> Preliminary SVR model </u><br/>
-Figure @fig:SVR_initial below shows the preliminary SVR model with the training and testing data; with default hyperparameters.<br/>
+Figure @fig:SVR_initial below shows the preliminary SVR model with the training and testing data; with default hyperparameters.

 ![
 Initial Model using SVR, with default hyperparameters.
-(1) Training Data (2) Testing Data ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_initial_2.png "Initial SVR Model"){#fig:SVR_initial width="700px"}<br/>
+(1) Training Data (2) Testing Data ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_initial_2.png "Initial SVR Model"){#fig:SVR_initial width="700px"}

 From @fig:SVR_initial, it can be seen that the rmse of both training and testing data yielded a bad result of ~15 MPa.
 This is because the default hyperparameters C = 1.0, gamma = 1 / (n_features * X.var()) were used.
 To improve the performance of the model, the hyperparameters will be tuned.

 <u> Hyperparameter tuning & Optimized SVR Model </u><br/>